-INVOICE-WORKSHEET- NASHVILLE
+INVOICE-WORKSHEET-CHATTANOOGA

-Please use this form as your invoice.
-As always, substitutions are welcome, but no refunds will be given for students who drop after the final deadline.
+Please use this form to calculate your invoice.
+A formal invoice will be emailed closer to the conference.
+Please remember that no refunds will be given for students who drop after the Upload Deadline, but substitutions are welcome.